adam404/lullz/Lullz/Lullz/Legal/Disclaimer.md

 # Disclaimer

+## ENTERTAINMENT PURPOSES ONLY

+The Lullz app ("the App") is designed for **entertainment purposes only**.
+The App, including all features such as noise generation, binaural beats, breathing exercises, and related content, should be used solely for entertainment and relaxation.
+The App is not intended to diagnose, treat, cure, or prevent any disease or health condition.

 ## NOT MEDICAL ADVICE

-The Lullz app ("the App") is designed for relaxation, focus, and sleep assistance purposes only.
-The information and features provided through the App, including but not limited to noise generation, binaural beats, breathing exercises, and related content, are for general informational purposes only and are not intended to be a substitute for professional medical advice, diagnosis, or treatment.
+The information and features provided through the App are for general informational and entertainment purposes only and are not intended to be a substitute for professional medical advice, diagnosis, or treatment.
+No feature of this App should be interpreted as providing medical, health, or therapeutic advice of any kind.

 ## NO PROFESSIONAL RELATIONSHIP